Purdue-SoCET/riscv_intro/README.md

 # riscv_intro
 This repo gives a quick introduction to riscv design and verification modules.
+This is not a pipelined CPU, so the CPU doesn't execute instructions per cycle.